hloop132/Team-generator/README.md

 Finished

 ## Contributions

-Megan, Denise, and myself for trying so damn hard and not giving up
+Brett, Megan, Denise, and myself for trying so damn hard and not giving up

 ## Licence
 None